oasis-open/odata-rapid/docs/rsdl/rapid-pro-rsdl-intro.md

 Our company has three properties; a stockSymbol, a name, and the date of incorporation.

-Properties in RAPID can be String, Integer, Boolean, Double, Decimal, Date, or DateTime primitive types.
-They can also be an [enum type](#defining-an-enums), a [declared type](#defining-a-structured-property), or a collection of any of the above.
+Properties in RAPID can be Integer, String, Boolean, DateTime, Date, Double, Decimal, TimeOfDay, Duration built-in types, an [enum type](#defining-an-enum), a [structured type](#defining-a-structured-type), or a collection of any of the former.

 ### Defining a Service